 In August 14, 2017 the class was certified and the case is moving forward with fact discovery.

-The lawsuit is styled: UFCW & Employers Benefit Trust v.
+The case name is: UFCW & Employers Benefit Trust v.
 Sutter Health, et al., Case No. CSG 14-538451, Superior Court of the State of California, City and County of San Francisco.